-This was important for several reasons, but also because we want students to have some concrete achievement to reference back to in future interviews in their career.
+This was important for several reasons, but also because we want students to have some concrete achievements to reference back to in future interviews in their careers.

 This should be something that looks good on a resume.
 Activities usually make for weak resumes “worked on” is not as compelling a bullet as “achieved”.
 Remember you are getting the resource for free, think about what is in it for them.

 4) Be a good manager

 We applied the SMART goals framework; Specific, Measurable, Actionable, Resourced, and Time-bound.
 Interns are then empowered to create a work plan and manage expectations with their supervisor.
 Interns are given an open door to ask for help.
 They are then given the space and time to get their work done.